neelshah2409/neel/README.md

 * Displays git information in the command prompt when available.
 * Displays the current time.
 * Displays current branch name
-* By default it shows only the name of the current directory but it provides a flag _theme_complete_path_ to display abbreviated current working directory instead.
+* By default it shows only the name of the current directory but it provides a flag $theme_complete_path to display abbreviated current working directory instead.

 ## Screenshot